Shao-Group/cmpsc465-fa20/assignment1/tips.md

 Make sure you follow the commands provided in the problem description to test your code.
 Submit your code after you pass all given test cases.

-## Submission
+## Submission and possible outcomes

-For now you may submit your code multiple times.
-The possible responses you may get and how you could revise your code are given below.
+Some possible responses your code may get and how you could revise your code are given below.

 ### Autograder failed

-"The autograder failed to execute correctly.
+Error message: *The autograder failed to execute correctly.
 Contact your course staff for help in debugging this issue.
-Make sure to include a link to this page so that they can help you most effectively."
+Make sure to include a link to this page so that they can help you most effectively.*

 In most cases, this is because the name or the path of your submitted file is not correct.

-### Wrong Answer
+### Wrong answer

-"Test Failed: Output did not match expected."
+Error message: *Test Failed: Output did not match expected.*

 If your code fail on all test cases, likely you haven't passed the given test cases.
 If a subset of test cases fail, then your code haven't considered all situations;